h1alexbel/h1alexbel.github.io/README.md

 $ bundle exec jekyll serve -b ""
 ```

-In about 3-4 minutes of building you should be able to see the blog
+In a few seconds of building you should be able to see the blog
 at `http://localhost:4000`.
 Make your changes and refresh the page in the browser.
 If everything is fine, submit a pull request.